vinc/pi.ctu.re/README.md

 A local instance can also be run using Docker:

     $ git clone --recursive https://github.com/vinc/stru.ctu.re
+    $ cd stru.ctu.re
     $ docker-compose up
     $ docker-compose exec web rails db:setup
     $ docker-compose exec web rails generate admin

+In all cases a web server is listening at http://localhost:3000

 License